Royal Horse Guards: A Nile Expeditionary Force

-In 1884 Mahomet Ahmed, a tribal leader claiming to be the Prophet Mahdi, led a Nationalist rising.
-General Hicks defeated the Khedive's troops at Kurdufan in October 1883.
+In 1884 Muhammad Ahmad, a tribal leader claiming to be the Prophet Mahdi, led a nationalist rising.
+General William Hicks defeated the Mahdi's troops at Kurdufan in October 1883.
 But Valentine Baker was defeated by the Mahdi's General Osman Digna near Suakin.
-An expedition by General Graham from Cairo won two victories at El-Teb (February 1884) and Tamai (March 1884).
-Wolseley was called upon to rescue General Gordon from Khartoum.
+An expedition by General Gerald Graham from Cairo won two victories at El-Teb (February 1884) and Tamai (March 1884).
+Wolseley was called upon to rescue General Charles George Gordon from Khartoum.
 But the loss of Suakin made it impossible to execute operations on the River Nile.
 Wolseley took the radical step of forming a Camel Corps from the Household Cavalry regiments and The Royals totalling 200 hand-picked men.
 He also picked a light Guards regiment as infantry.
-They had left Aldershot via Southampton for Alexandria by 24 September, travelling down the Nile to Aswan, and thence by Camel they reached the big bend in the Nile by Christmas.
+They had left Aldershot via Southampton for Alexandria by 24 September, travelling down the Nile to Aswan, and thence by Camel they reached the great bend in the Nile by Christmas.
 The Blues were led by a renowned officer, Fred Burnaby.
-At 6 ft tall, and 20 st he was very strong, a weightlifter.
-Joined the Blues in 1859, paying £1,250 for a Cornet's commission.
-He achieved fame by travelling to Khiva in the Russian Steppes.
-From "forbidden" Khiva, he went to Bulgaria campaigning with his friend Pasha Valentine Baker.
-He was involved in the Carlist revolt of army officers in Spain.
-He crossed the channel by balloon.
 The Times reported on Gordon's plight, and Burnaby was their reporter in the Sudan.
-He stood in Birmingham as a Conservative against Joseph Chamberlain.
-Some officers complained that their extra marital affairs were being made public: but Burnaby was admired by the men in the regiment.
 In 1884 Burnaby was wounded at El Teb.
 But the public were dismayed to learn that he had fought in 'civvies' armed with a shot-gun.
 Leading the charge over the ramparts, blasting his shot-gun as he went, he was wounded in the arm, but rescued by a Highlander.